 Working for long periods of time at a workstation with a computer can wreak havoc on your body, sometimes without you even realising the cause.
-Incorrect positioning of a screen, chairs without suitable support and equipment not in the right place can all lead to postural problems, which often result in a number of ailments including musculoskeletal pain, headaches and eye strain.
+Incorrect positioning of a screen, chairs without suitable support, and equipment not in the right place can all lead to postural problems, which often result in a number of ailments including musculoskeletal pain, headaches and eye strain.

-These issues can have a hugely detrimental effect on a person’s physical and mental health and well-being which, in turn, can effect their ability to do their job and lead to both presenteeism and increase sick leave.
+These issues can have a hugely detrimental effect on a person’s physical and mental health and well-being which, in turn, can affect their ability to do their job and lead to both presenteeism and increase sick leave.

 This is where the importance of Display Screen Equipment (DSE) workstation assessments and good ergonomics practices come in.

 Workstation assessments minimise risks to regular DSE users by helping to identify hazards and risks that might impact on the health and well-being of each employee.
-The assessments look at the DSE user and any existing discomfort or conditions they might have, the suitability of the equipment they are using, the tasks being carried out and the environment in which they are working.
+The assessments look at the DSE user and any existing discomfort or conditions they might have, the suitability of the equipment they are using, the tasks being carried out, and the environment in which they are working.